 Be aware that your faculty or school may have additional requirements around eligibility and supporting documents.

-Refer to the Discontinued not to count as failure (DC) application form for more information on submitting an application.
+Complete the Discontinued not to count as failure (DC) web form.

 Email an DC (discontinued not to count as failure) application form (pdf, 75KB) and supporting documents to email@example.com.

 The University wishes to avoid placing an additional burden on the health care system during the COVID-19 crisis.
 As an alternative to a medical certificate or other medical documents, you can submit a student declaration, with any available supporting evidence, that describes the misadventure, illness or injury that you suffered and for how long.
 The conditions for making student declarations are outlined in the template.